With these exercise hubs all over Singapore – in Orchard, the CBD and even the heartlands – there are no excuses. Work, work, work!

 Ask any gym-goer and they’ll most likely refer you to Fitness First.
 Aside from its first-rate, state-of-the-art gym equipment, Fitness First also offers an extensive array of small classes, from Hatha yoga sessions to freestyle high-intensity interval training (HIIT) classes.
 Engage PTs at Fitness First who’ll aim to make every workout count by using fitness science to plan the most effective workout routine.
 Plus, members of Fitness First are granted access to its outlets around the globe – so no more excuses skipping your workout even when you’re travelling!
 Still unsure if this is the right gym for you?
 Go for a one-day trial to help your decision-making.

-Fitness First, 18 locations islandwide including Marina Bay Financial Centre and One Raffles Place.
+Fitness First, 20 locations islandwide including Marina Bay Financial Centre, Paya Lebar and One Raffles Place.

 Located at eight convenient locations islandwide, True Fitness gyms are all decked out with modern strength and resistance training equipment, and the latest cardio machines with integrated televisions and iPod links.
 True Fitness also offers interesting PT sessions like cardio-kickboxing and Synrgy360 Workout Express.
 And if yoga’s your cup of tea, head over to its yoga-centric centre at True Yoga at Pacific Plaza.
 Need to loosen up after a fruitful grinding session?
 Relax at the cosy Members’ Relaxation Lounge or step into Steam Rooms for both ladies and gentlemen.
 There’s enough space in their changing rooms in case you haven’t had enough of stretching.

-True Fitness, eight locations including Chevron House and Suntec City Mall.
+True Fitness, eight locations including Chevron House and Millenia Walk.

 Virgin Active Fitness Club